 Anyway, for those writers out there who hold an odd, Pollyanna-ish view of the world like I do, here are ten things to do while waiting for that response.

-9. Go back to college and study what you really wish you would’ve studied the first time around.
+9. Go back to college and study what you really wish you’d’ve studied the first time around

-5. Walk north to Canada, take ten steps over, walk south to Mexico or the Atlantic Ocean, take ten steps over, walk north to Canada, take ten steps over, ad infinitum.
+5. Walk north to Canada, take ten steps over, walk south the Mexico or the Atlantic Ocean, take ten steps over, walk north to Canada, take ten steps over, ad infinitum

 1. Write stories/novels/essays throughout the entire time, and send them elsewhere.